tdwg/website/content/pages/conferences/2020/index.md

 ![SurveyResponses](https://static.tdwg.org/conferences/2020/TimeZone_SurveyResponses.png)

-Based on this distribution, the two most effective session sructures will be a trans-Atlantic one, from UTC-7 to UTC+3, and a Eurasian one, from UTC-0 to UTC +12.
+Based on this distribution, the two most effective session structures will be a trans-Atlantic one, from UTC-7 to UTC+3, and a Eurasian one, from UTC-0 to UTC +12.
 Sessions timed to reach wide geographic ranges, such as these, will require people in the earliest and latest time zones to participate outside “normal” working hours.
-We hope to make scheduling decisions that asccommodate critical contributors and maximize the potential audience.
+We hope to make scheduling decisions that accommodate critical contributors and maximize the potential audience.

 ## Session Length and Presentation Length

 Online events that have taken place already show that many people find it difficult to follow presentations effectively for much more than an hour without a break.
 We hope to structure sessions as blocks no longer than 60 minutes without a break.
 We intend to limit the total time allocated to each presenter to 15 minutes, meaning that the introduction and actual presentation should be no longer than 10 minutes, leaving a few minutes for questions and another minute or so to set up the next speaker.

-We will hold technology testing sessions prior to each week of the conference, which will allow presenters to test their software, camera, and microphone
+We will hold technology testing sessions prior to each week of the conference, which will allow presenters to test their software, camera, and microphone.

 ## Contacts